September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 Research links secure attachment with lower rates of depression and social anxiety, while insecure styles are associated with greater emotional symptoms in young people2.

-Understanding this link changes the goal from “fixing” a flaw to engaging in self-care that strengthens your inner life and relationships.
+Understanding this link changes the goal from “fixing” a flaw to practicing self-care that strengthens your inner life and relationships.

 How to Build a More Secure Attachment